Brightline: Origins and history

-Construction work on Phase 2, between West Palm Beach and Orlando, officially began in June 2019, with a groundbreaking ceremony at Orlando International Airport.
-Preliminary work on the corridor began in September 2019, in the area of Jensen Beach and Sebastian, and began path clearing for construction of the Orlando–Cocoa portion in October of that year.
+In June 2019, construction work on Phase 2 began, between West Palm Beach and Orlando, with a groundbreaking ceremony at Orlando International Airport.
+Preliminary work on the corridor began in September 2019, in the area of Jensen Beach and Sebastian, and began path clearing for construction of the Orlando–Cocoa portion in October 2019.

 In 2019, Brightline operations sent a letter to the city of Boca Raton about the possibility of adding their city as an infill station along the Florida route.
 Brightline proposed constructing the station and rail infrastructure while the city would cover access and zoning requirements and costs.

 In October 2019, Miami-Dade County allocated $76 million to build a Brightline Aventura station by the Aventura Mall in Ojus, Florida, between Miami and Fort Lauderdale.
 At the time of the announcement, the projected opening date was October 2020.
 Groundbreaking on the station occurred in September 2020.
 On June 21, 2023, it was announced that construction was completed.
 In December 2019, the former community garden next to the Boca Raton Public Library was officially chosen as the site for the station.

 Brightline crossed a key milestone in 2019, having transported over 1 million riders over the year.
 However, in light of the COVID-19 pandemic, it suspended operations on March 25, 2020.
 All train services ceased, and the company cut 250 jobs.
 Construction north to Orlando continued, as well as plans for the stations in Aventura and Boca Raton.

 In January 2021, the company stated that service would begin again in "late 2021," contrary to their earlier estimate of the third quarter of 2021.
 The company said that most station and operations staff would be brought back approximately 30–60 days before services resumed.
 Throughout January 2021 and May 2021, the trains ran occasionally with no passengers, in order to test an upgraded corridor between the West Palm Beach and Miami train stations.
 Services resumed on November 8, 2021, between West Palm Beach and Miami.